 After the visual assessment, the energy advisor will provide you with a personalized saving report that details the free and discounted products your building qualifies to receive.
 The report will also highlight estimated annual energy savings, pending complete installation of the selected qualifying products.

 You may schedule a follow-up appointment after the visual assessment is complete.
-During the appointment, a qualified team of technicians will accompany you into individual tenant units to install energy saving products.
-Based on your eligibly these may include:
+During the follow-up appointment, a qualified team of technicians will accompany you into individual tenant units to install energy saving products.
+Based on your eligibility these may include:

 There are some restrictions on where the energy-saving products may be installed, which the energy advisor will discuss with you once the energy savings report is ready for your review.
 The energy advisor will not suggest the installation of the energy-saving products if they are not confident they can be installed safely or without damaging property.
 LED bulbs will be installed only in fixtures with existing incandescent or halogen bulbs that are in use for at least two hours per day.
 Advanced power strips must be installed by tenants themselves directly into a grounded outlet.

-An energy advisor will perform the Multi-Family Energy Savings visual assessment and the installation of FREE energy-saving products for common areas and tenant units.
+An energy advisor will perform the Multi-Family Energy Savings visual assessment.
+Qualified technicians will then perform the installation of FREE energy-saving products for common areas and tenant units at the follow-up appointment.
 All energy advisors are ComEd-authorized program implementers and will have a badge to identify themselves.
 After the assessment, you will receive a report, which will include details about free direct install of free energy-saving products, and estimates of the cost, savings, and payback of our energy efficiency recommendations as well as the available incentives.

 During your follow-up appointment, a qualified team of technicians will accompany you around your property and into individual tenant units to install energy saving products.